blaylockbk/goes2go/README.md

 # How to Cite and Acknowledge
-If you use GOES-2-go, please cite this software and/or include me in your acknowledgments.
+If GOES-2-go played an important role in your work, please [tell me about it](https://github.com/blaylockbk/goes2go/discussions/categories/show-and-tell)!
+Also, consider including a citation or acknowledgement in your article or product.

 ***Suggested Citation***